cryptimeleon/cryptimeleon.github.io/docs/expressions.md

 # Group Expressions
 To showcase group expressions, we want to use them to implement a concrete cryptographic scheme.
 We have chosen Pointcheval and Sanders multi-message signature scheme from [PS16](Section 4.2) for this.
-It is available in the **upb.crypto.craco** library already.
+It is available in the Craco library already.

 We start with the verification algorithm:
 ```java